koernerclaudia/pokemania/README.md

 - 1 HTML file to setup the page.
 - 1 CSS for all the styling
 - 1 Javascript to pull info from the API and set up the functions for the list and the modals.
+- Bootstrap 5 has been applied - I am using their modal and navbar.

 ### How this app works now:
 Currently it is a list of Pokémon Names showing up on buttons.
 When a Pokémon button is clicked it opens a modal that displays more information about the respective Pokémon